 #1 Incomplete story

-The anime does start off well, chronicling Cao Cao’s early years and rise to power during the Yellow Turban Rebellion and Dong Zhuo’s reign of terror, but then slips into a tediously prolonged interwar period that lasts way too long.
-Without spoiling, the anime then ends kind of in the middle of one storyline and throws up some text on a black screen to summarize the rest of the entire novel.
-That’s a sign of quality right there.
+The anime does start off well, chronicling Cao Cao’s early years and rise to power during the Yellow Turban Rebellion and Dong Zhuo’s reign of terror.
+It then slips into a tediously prolonged interwar period that lasts way too long.
+Without spoiling, Beyond The Heavens eventually concludes in the middle of one storyline and throws up some text on a black screen to summarize the entire rest of the novel.
+A true sign of quality right there.

 #2 Annoying interpretations of the characters